 The face value of the 5-year T-Note futures is $100,000, has four quarterly contract months and trades close to 24/7.

 5. Gold (GC)

 Most of the gold futures contracts are made up of speculators who by and large do not have any interest in taking delivery of the physical metal.
-There are many different versions of gold futures contracts including micro or mini contracts, but among the different types, the standard gold futures contracts simply stand out above the rest.
-The day trading margins for gold are a bit expensive, but that doesn’t deter day traders from trading the standard gold futures contracts.
-The fact that the gold futures contracts are very liquid, and with the tick size of $10.00 makes it attractive for futures day traders to speculate on gold prices in the short term to make a decent profit.
+There are many different versions of gold futures contracts including micro or mini contracts; however, the standard gold futures contract is the most popular.

 6. EuroFx (6E)

-The EuroFX futures or simply Euro futures are part of the currency futures class of contracts offered by the CME group.
-The Euro fx futures rank at number 6 in the futures contracts and ranks at the first place among currency futures.
+The CME group offers EuroFX futures or simply Euro futures are part of the currency futures class of contracts.
+The Euro FX futures rank at number 6 overall and first among currency futures.

 7. 30 year T-Bonds (ZB)

 The 30-year Treasury bond futures, also known as the T-Bond futures represent the 30-year maturity on interest rates.